 Background & making Saltford more resilient

-NOTE: We publish news on this topic on our home page and in our newsletters.
+NOTE: We publish news on this topic on our home page.

 To prevent the most severe impacts of climate change, the international community has agreed that it should work together to try and ensure that global warming rise well below a threshold of 2oC compared to the temperature in pre-industrial times by pursuing efforts to limit it to 1.5oC.